CRSS666/GREAT/README.md

 They are also a bit more expensive with Powered Rails and Redstone Torches to ensure the minecart doesn't get stuck on them.

+The tiles for these are *massive*, so I separated them each on a code block.

 | Block        | Direction     | Character |
 |--------------|---------------|-----------|
 | Rail         | North - South | `\|`      |